 Upon the expiration or waiver of the lock-ups and the satisfaction of the vesting conditions described above, shares held by such persons (or their distributees) will be eligible for resale (in the case of such persons who are or were deemed to be affiliates of the Company or who were deemed to be affiliates of Old NET Power, subject to volume, manner of sale and other limitations under Rule 144 or Rule 145(d), as applicable, when such rule becomes applicable to the Company, or pursuant to the registration statement of which this prospectus forms a part).
-On July 24, 2023, the First Price-Based Lock-up Release and the First Sponsor Extended Lock-up Release occurred and the First Sponsor Vesting Condition was satisfied, and on September 12, 2023, the Second Price-Based Lock-up Release and the Second Sponsor Extended Lock-up Release occurred and the Second Sponsor Vesting Condition was satisfied.
+On July 24, 2023, the First Price-Based Lock-up Release and the First Sponsor Vesting Condition was satisfied, and on September 12, 2023, the Second Price-Based Lock-up Release occurred and the Second Sponsor Extended Lock-up Release occurred and the Second Sponsor Vesting Condition was satisfied.
 By selling a large number of shares, these stockholders could cause the prevailing market price of the Class A Common Stock to decline.